AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/connectors.md

 The published website displays a list of all migrated Courses, Certificates, and Learning Paths that are retrieved from the search service for non-logged in learners.

 When a learner clicks Course or Certificate or Learning Path, the Overview page launches.
 On the page, when the learner enrolls, they must log in first, and then take the Course.

+### Non-logged-in experience

+The non-logged-in experience allows you to create a real-time experience for non-logged-in users.
+For example, a non-logged-in experience serves as a landing page for marketing campaigns to encourage sign-ups.

+The non-logged-in experience in Adobe Learning Manager can be configured using the **[!UICONTROL Training Data Access]** connector.
+The connector provides the following offerings:

+* Standard offering
+* Premium offering

+**Standard offering**

+The standard offering is to build the native version of Adobe Learning Manager.
+Users can build a demonstration-only, non-logged-in headless experience.
+The demonstration headless experience is unscalable and should not be used in a production environment.

+**Premium offering**

+The premium offering helps users build a headless interface, which is configured by the **[!UICONTROL Training Data Access]** connector.
+This allows users to get real-time data on course and learning path details such as name, description, author, skills, duration, etc. For blended learning scenarios, you also get real-time seat limits, seats occupied, waitlist limits, and waitlist counts.
+Customers can use these APIs to create search and filter capabilities and a complete course summary for non-logged-in learners.

+Customers can purchase a premium plan to build this highly scalable non-logged-in experience.

+>[!NOTE]
+>
+>Please contact the support team or CSM to purchase the premium plan.

+After a user buys a plan, the CSM team will activate the premium plan for them.
+Using the Training Data Access connector, users can set up a non-logged-in experience with the features mentioned earlier.

 ## Adobe Commerce connector